Morlorf/ig-presentation/speech.md

 As you can see, the park has 4 rides, a train running around the perimeter, and 3 balloons in the sky.

-To move around, you click where you want to go — click-to-fly. *(clicks on the ground)* The camera flies toward the point — the transition is handled with Tween.js, which interpolates position and target in about 1.2 seconds with an easing that smooths the arrival.
+To move around, click where you want to go — click-to-fly. *(clicks on the ground)* The camera flies there in about 1.2 seconds using Tween.js with a custom easing curve.

 Lampposts are clickable *(clicks a lamppost)*: Auto, On, Off.
 They turn on automatically at sunset, but you can override them manually.